 Inspiration Fun and Creative Ways to Celebrate this Halloween

 Costume parties, spooky decors, trick-or-treating, and candy hunts—Halloween will be different this year, but it can still be enjoyable with creative alternatives to traditional activities.
-Ready your sketchbook or journal and read on as our ZenART team prepared a list of safe and mindful painting ideas to celebrate this Halloween.
+Ready your sketchbook or journal and read on as our ZenART team prepared a list of safe and mindful Halloween painting ideas to celebrate this year.
 Get set to paint, create, and have fun!

 The Rise of the No-Carve Pumpkin